chagaaxo/player-object-attachment-editor/README.md

 ## Installation

-1. You have to clone this repository or you can download it directly
+1. You have to clone this repository or you can download it

 ```bash
 git clone https://github.com/LilChaga/player-object-attachment-editor.git